Historical Text by Ben Baker

 revenues had already exceeded 85's.

-Then in May we were asked by COSUG, "How would you like to help us put on a
+Then in May we were asked by COSUG, "How would you like to help us put

 Sysops' Conference?"
 Sounded like a good idea to us and we immediately

 went to work on it.
-Then in July they said "Looks like we might have a
+Then in July they said "Looks like we might have

 small surplus.
-We will gladly share it with IFNA, but we can only do that
+We will gladly share it with IFNA, but we can only

 if IFNA is a bona fide not-for-profit corporation.